;

 Top banks

-Jordan’s financial sector is well-established, with a range of banks and financial institutions providing diverse services.
-Here are some prominent banks in Jordan:
+Jordan’s financial sector is well-established and plays a vital role in the country’s economy, featuring a wide range of local and international banks and financial institutions that provide diverse banking, investment, and fintech services.
+Here are some of the leading banks in Jordan:

 Arab Bank